TBR-Development/BackRoomCogs/README.md

 ## Contribution

 If you have any ideas, feel free to clone the repo and open a PR.
-I'm happy to add new cogs in.

 We will add contributors into our contributors list and credit them for any additions and/or changes made.